SEC boss says DeFi platforms are ‘highly centralized’ and will need to register By Cointelegraph - Up News Info

 Disclaimer: We make affiliate commissions from Bluehost by promoting to our readers.
 We recommend Bluehost to our readers since it is one of the only affordable hosting solutions that are both reliable and high in capacity and offers excellent customer service.

-Gary Gensler, chairman of the U.S. Securities and Exchange Commission stated that DeFi is highly centralized in certain aspects and urged projects working in the sector to register with the SEC.
+Gary Gensler, chairman of the United States Securities and Exchange Commission, stated that decentralized finance (DeFi) is highly centralized in certain aspects and urged projects working in the sector to register with the SEC.

 Continue Reading on Coin Telegraph